-Fifth Graders have created a cartoon image of themselves that will be included in the yearbook.
-We have students working hard on a t-shirt design for the senior trip t-shirt.
-The students are set to start their cartoon drawing.
-Having selected an image of their choice, they have drawn a 3” grid.
-They are being taught that a grid system can assist an artist to draw and enlarge any image.
-The students will learn how to use a grid, observing the lines in one box at a time, and drawing what they see on the smaller grid to the corresponding box in the larger grid.
+Fifth graders have begun their cartoon images.
+They are using a grid system to assist them to draw and enlarge an image.
+The students are looking at one box at a time, then drawing what they see on the smaller grid to the corresponding box in the larger grid.
 Once the drawings are complete, they will color their drawing using oil pastels.

 Tracy Dykeman, Art Teacher